Download PDF

 4.1 Purpose

-The NuLink token serves as an incentive for nodes to offer privacy-preserving services to the entire system and to uphold on-chain governance.
 Through the tokenomics design, all participants of the decentralized network contribute to the NuLink network in a sustainable manner.
 This design guarantees the following aspects:

 1. Security of the system